Absolute indices for determining compactness, separability and number of clusters: Numerical experiments

+Results for the DA1, DA2, and DA3 datasets, shown in Figure \ref{marmatrix}, are summarized in Table \ref{tab:synthetic}.
+Each of these datasets contains four clusters.
+In DA1, the clusters are well separated, and all indices correctly identify four clusters.
+In DA2, the clusters are positioned closer to each other but remain distinguishable.
+For this dataset, the $S_{av}$ and $XB$ indices suggest the presence of three clusters, while the $CH$ index indicates two clusters.
+All remaining indices correctly identify four clusters.

+In the DA3 dataset, the central cluster is not separated from the other three.
+In this case, only the $T_k$ and $Dn$ indices detect four clusters.
+All other indices -- except for $CH$ -- indicate three clusters by effectively partitioning the central cluster among the others.
+Figure \ref{Ds1ds3} displays the decision-space plots for these three datasets.
+In all cases, the $k$-partitions with $k=4$ have the highest separability among the non-dominated partitions.

+Decision-space plots for the Liver Disorders, Ionosphere, and Land Satellite datasets are shown in Figure \ref{LDILS}.
+These plots indicate the presence of seven clusters in the Liver Disorders dataset, nine clusters in the Ionosphere dataset, and five clusters in the Land Satellite dataset.
+The corresponding $k$-partitions represent the highest-ranked non-dominated solutions within their respective decision-space plots.

+Decision-space plots for three datasets - TSPLIB3038, D15112, and SW24978 - are given in Figure \ref{TDsw1}.
+These plots indicate that TSPLIB3038 contains 15 clusters, with seven clusters appearing as a viable alternative to the optimal cluster count.
+D15112 exhibits 11 clusters, with nine clusters as an alternative, while SW24978 shows 12 clusters, with 11 clusters as an alternative.
+The $k$-partitions associated with these values correspond to the highest-ranking solutions among non-dominated points in the decision-space plots.

-In Tables \ref{tab:ShuttleControl}-\ref{tab:PersonActivity}, we present results for two real-world data sets: Shuttle Control and Localization Data for Person Activity data sets.
-The number of clusters in these data sets is not known.
-There is a clear consensus between $T_k$, $DB$, $XB$, $G_{str}$ and in some sense, $S_{av}$ indices that the Shuttle Control data sets has 4 clusters.
-The $Dn$ and $G_{rex}$ indices show the existence of 2 and the $CH$ index shows the existence of 8 clusters.
-Four indices: $T_k$, $DB$, $Dn$ and $G_{rex}$ indicates the existence of 11 clusters in the Localization data for Person Activity data set.
-Results by other indices are significantly different.
-Note that there are 11 classes in this data set.
+Tables \ref{tab:ShuttleControl}-\ref{tab:PersonActivity} present the results for two real-world datasets: the Shuttle Control dataset and the Localization Data for Person Activity dataset.
+The true number of clusters in these datasets is unknown.
+For Shuttle Control, there is a strong agreement among the $T_k$, $S_{av}$, $XB$, $Dn$, $G_{str}$, and, to some extent, the $G_{rex}$ indices, all indicating the presence of seven clusters.
+For Localization Data, six indices - $T_k$, $S_{av}$, $DB$, $Dn$, $G_{str}$, and $G_{rex}$ - identify 11 clusters, while the remaining indices produce notably different results.
+It is worth noting that this dataset contains 11 classes.

-Decision space plot sets for three data sets: TSPLIB3038, D15112 and SW24978 are illustrated in Figure \ref{TDsw}.
-We can see that according to the $T_k$ index there are $15$ (or $7$) clusters in the TSPLIB3038 data set, $10$ (or $9$) clusters in the D15112 data set and $13$ (or $12$) clusters in SW24978 data set.
-The $k$-partitions corresponding to these number of clusters are highest and rightmost in the decision space plot sets.
+The decision-space plots for these datasets are provided in Figure \ref{TDsw}.
+These plots show that Shuttle Control contains seven clusters, while the Localization Data exhibits 14 clusters, with 11 clusters as a reasonable alternative.